testcontainers/testcontainers-dotnet/README.md

 Choose from existing pre-configured configurations and start containers within a second, to support and run your tests.
 Or create your own containers with Dockerfiles and run your tests immediately afterward.

+Get in touch with the Testcontainers team and others, and join our [Slack workspace][slack-workspace].

 ## Supported operating systems

 Testcontainers supports Windows, Linux, and macOS as host systems.
 Linux Docker containers are supported on all three operating systems.